vettloffah/woo-swell-migrate/README.md

 await ws.createOrUpdateProducts()

 /**
- * finally, images.
+ * Import images.
 The folder path was specified in the constructor
  * By default, files will not be uploaded if a file with the same filename exists in swell already
  * You can override this default behavior in the options parameter: { skipDuplicates: false }
  */